Different Styles of BBQ Sauces

 Next, we have a lot of lamb, pork, salmon and trout, and coincidentally I love cooking all of those above all else.
 Finally, for sauces I like to follow the seasons.
 So in the later spring and early summer we have berry’s everywhere.
 So of course we make berry based barbecue sauces.

 Lastly we are surrounded by vineyards and some of the best wine in the world is produced in the Pacific Northwest.
-Our Red Wine BBQ sauce was born from incorporating wine with various flavor profiles of BBQ sauce.
+Our Red Wine BBQ Sauce was born from incorporating wine with various flavor profiles of BBQ sauce.
 It’s a mix of Kansas City meets the Carolina vinegar sauce….with wine.

 Different Styles of BBQ Sauces and a Recipe for Each